xrickastley/origins-genshin-docs/docs/index.md

 To gain access to the alpha version (the version this wiki is currently on), you may get yourself the **Origins: Genshin** Build Artifact from it's [GitHub Actions](https://github.com/xrickastley/origins-genshin/actions) tab!

+Simply click the latest one, scroll down to find "Artifacts" and then download the zip file, where you can find the alpha version in the zip!

 **© All rights reserved by HoYoverse.
 Other properties belong to their respective owners.**

 **THIS PROJECT IS NOT AFFILIATED WITH NEITHER HOYOVERSE NOR GENSHIN IMPACT.**